Manisha3926/practise/README.md

 # practise
 Manisha
-my favourite food is chicken biriyani. chicken biryani is an Indian food
+my favourite food is chicken biriyani. chicken biryani is an Indian food.